The Green Spaces of Fulham & Hammersmith

 You can say that all you need in a park or open space can be found in Ravenscourt Park, so if you are looking for a really good quiet time, you can head to this park any time.

 From Shepherds Bush Market, which is the nearest tube, you can walk to reach the park.
-If you’re coming from the White City tube station, you can also access the park by foot.
+If you’re coming from the White City tube station, you can also access the park on foot.

 In this open space, there are play areas dedicated to children who are 0-13 years old, 9 full-size football pitches, 7 junior-size football pitches, two Gaelic football pitches, the Linford Christie Outdoor Sports Centre, two outdoor gyms, seasonal baseball diamonds and available rugby pitch/Lacrosse when requested.